vvskchaitanya/openlib/README.md

 **OpenLib solves this by providing a structured, composable, and reusable foundation** that works across frameworks, platforms, and project sizes.

 ---

+## DX - Developer Experience

+**DX is how pleasant a framework is to work with — but it should never lie about what actually happens at runtime.